PattyHarris/Bootcamp-Week8-Testing-Forms/README.md

 }
 ```

-5. Add the 'form'' that includes a simple 'input' field and 'onChange' event handler - this updates the 'username' via the useState hook.
+5. Add the 'form' that includes a simple 'input' field and 'onChange' event handler - this updates the 'username' via the useState hook.

 6. Add the submit handler which does a POST to /api/form.
 Note that the code includes a JSON response handler that is supposed to be removed - the endpoint that is added next does return JSON.